Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/mockQuestions.md

 4. **4.
 Describe how you would verify integration with external APIs (e.g. MoneyGram, banking API, crypto minting).**
         - To verify integration with external APIs like MoneyGram, banking systems, or crypto minting services, I would design a mix of functional, contract, reliability, and security tests — ensuring the app interacts with third parties accurately, safely, and under various conditions.
+5. **How would you design a stress/load testing scenario for payment remittance during high‑traffic spikes?**
+        - To design a stress and load testing scenario for payment remittance, especially during traffic spikes (like Black Friday or salary days), I would simulate high-volume transactions under controlled environments using realistic data, measure system performance, and identify breaking points to ensure the platform remains stable and reliable under pressure.